 People in condos own their homes, so getting all the renovation ducks in a row is relatively easier for them.
 Things get more complicated in co-ops, which are cooperatives wherein residents buy shares—not actual property.
 This means if you live in a co-op and want to update your digs, you need board approval and getting it can turn into a long, paperwork-laden process.
 Here’s how to get the ball rolling.

 Plan and Start the Paperwork

 Co-op boards are hungry for details, so don’t start the application process before you know the specifics of how you want to transform your place.
 Once you have your vision clearly in mind, get in touch with your managing agent, and ask for a copy of the building’s alteration agreement.
 The application explains the rules regarding changes so that you can tweak your renovation ideas accordingly.

-A common issue when applying for renovation is that the alteration agreement does not give adequate guidelines for some types of major changes.
+A standard issue when applying for renovation is that the alteration agreement does not give adequate guidelines for some types of significant changes.
 If you are fortunate, your co-op board may use an alteration agreement put together by the Real Estate Board of New York (REBNY), which is an up-to-date document that can help expedite the application process.
 However, even if your board uses the REBNY model, you may have to wait several months before you get approval.

 Submit copies of all these licenses to the board, along with your alteration application.